What does CG monitor?

 Without understanding and assessing the levels and causes of violations against children it would be hard for us to address them.

-• The target groups include local communities where HRS operates.
+- The target groups include local communities where CG operates.
 Our main focus is addressing the key priorities of those communities within the context of Syria.

-• Monitoring and documentation involve working with platforms (HRS is a member of The Alliance for Child Protection in Humanitarian Action, and several other international children rights groups).
+- Monitoring and documentation involve working with platforms (CG is a member of The Alliance for Child Protection in Humanitarian Action, and several other international children rights groups).

 Our approach to monitoring and documentation